feren-OS/Feren-User-Guide/docs/globaltheme.rst

 ==================

 .. hint::
     This guide doesn't work on Feren OS Classic.
-For Feren OS Classic you need to use System Settings --> Theme instead, and you can get new themes from Store --> Customisation --> Themes.
+For Feren OS Classic you need to use :menuselection:`System Settings --> Theme` instead, and you can get new themes from :menuselection:`Store --> Customisation --> Themes`.

 What are Global Themes?